kennylo-can/qlab-cue-monitor/README.md

 - Non-commercial use, modification, and redistribution are allowed
 - Commercial resale or monetization of this project is not allowed
 - If you need commercial rights, contact the author for a separate license

-## Social preview

-Use `./assets/social-preview.png` for the GitHub social preview image.